chemplusplus/Chemplusplus/README.md

 ### MacOS:

-Drag the `Chem++ OSX64.app` directory into your applications folder.
+Extract and drag the `Chem++ OSX64.app` directory into your applications folder.

 # IMPORTANT :warning: